Tomas00217/TriFrameBlog/django_blog/README.md

 ### **Initial Setup**

 When running the app for the first time, use the provided start script.
 This will:

-Create the necessary `.env` file
+- Create the necessary `.env` file
-Set up and start the database and web application containers
+- Set up and start the database and web application containers
+- Set up a super user
+- Seed the database with blogs, tags, and users

 Once started, you can access the website at:
 **http://localhost:8000** or **http://127.0.0.1:8000**